WaterLevelController/Embedded_code/README.md

 # Embedded_code
-This code contins the logic to server and client of an waterlevel controller
+This code contains the logic to server and client of an waterlevel controller

-steps to create a server ESP32: (Linght_Control_Async_WifiManger)2)
+steps to create a server ESP32: (Light_Control_Async_WifiMangaer_2)
 1. Setup the ESP32 board as mentioned in this link[https://www.electronics-lab.com/project/getting-started-esp32/]
 2. Install ESPAsyncWifiManager,ESP wifi libraries for ESP32
 3. choose the appropriate port and board for the IDE environment